mpasarin/sda/README.md

 ## Configuration file
 A config file defines the different environment definitions, and the environments that are supported.

-The file must be named `.sdaconfig` and be in a folder containing the different environments.
+The file must be named `sdaconfig.json` and be in a folder containing the different environments.

 ```json
 {